Book-Loop/concept/developer-guide.md

-# Getting Started with The Book Loop - A Guide to Using React and PostgreSQL with Docker
+# Getting Started with Book Loop - A Guide to Using React and PostgreSQL with Docker

-The Book Loop is a subscription-based service that provides an opportunity for writers to earn continuously from their books by providing multiple versions, mentorship, videos, courses, and other resources around their topic.
+Book Loop is a subscription-based service that provides an opportunity for writers to earn continuously from their books by providing multiple versions, mentorship, videos, courses, and other resources around their topic.
 The service will allow writers to offer continuous updates to their readers in exchange for a recurring subscription fee.

 ## Overview

-This guide will walk you through setting up a development environment for The Book Loop using Docker, React, and PostgreSQL.
+This guide will walk you through setting up a development environment for Book Loop using Docker, React, and PostgreSQL.
 The following steps assume that you have Docker installed on your machine.

 ## Step 1.
 Setting Up the Backend